 Nottingham is an amazing place to live.
 So many different people and cultures means a wonderful variety of places to eat, with food from all over the world to try.
-In this post I've put together a list of our favourite places (and in our opinion, the best places) to eat.
-I will make sure … Continue reading The Best Places to Eat in Nottingham
+In this post I’ve put together a list of our favourite places (and in our opinion, the best places) to eat.
+I will make sure I keep adding to it as we discover more places in the future.

 Bill’s in Nottingham is in a beautiful building.
 It used to be a bank.
 The ceilings are high but it feels quite cozy at the same time with sofa benches and velvet cushions on the wooden chairs.
 There were a few people in the restaurant at 10am but it was fairly quiet which was great for us as we got served immediately.
 There is a separate children’s menu and the portions for the boys were great.